This article is part of a five-part series on race conditions. The complete series is:

 COMMIT;

-When a matching record does exist, a ROLLBACK TO SAVEPOINT
+When a matching record does exist, a ROLLBACK TO SAVEPOINT happens and we can

 continue to use the open transaction – this also prevents deadlocks on MySQL by

-releasing the lock acquired by the failed INSERT
+releasing the lock acquired by the failed INSERT.

 BEGIN;